Service Access & Internet Exposure

 certResolver: cloudflare-dns

-Step 3: Run just pulumi platform up — this:
+Step 3: Run just core cloudflare up && just core hetzner up — this:

 • Generates traefik/dynamic/public-services.yml with the new router